At tribal summit, Biden pledges federal commitment to Indian Country - NewsBreak

 She said her agency and the federal government were committed to addressing intergenerational trauma in Indian Country, ensuring that Native American children are able to learn their ancestral languages in schools, and providing access to $13 billion in federal funding through the bipartisan infrastructure bill.

-More than 13% of tribal homes do not have access to water or sanitation, compared to fewer than 1% of U.S. households.
+More than 13% of tribal homes lack access to water or sanitation, compared to fewer than 1% of U.S. households.
 Many Native Americans have to rely on water trucks brought onto reservations.

 Haaland said she was pleased to work with U.S. Secretary of Education Miguel Cardona to ensure that Native American youth have access to their culture and the preservation of tribal languages.